What is the Debt to Asset Ratio?

 Company C would have the lowest risk and lowest expected return (all else being equal).

 The debt to asset ratio is very important in determining the financial risk of a company.
-A ratio greater than 1 indicates that a significant portion of assets is funded with debt and that the company may be facing default risk.
-Therefore, the lower the debt to asset ratio, the safer the company.
-As with any other ratios, the ratio should be evaluated over a period of time to access whether the company’s financial risk is improving or deteriorating.
+A ratio greater than 1 indicates that a significant portion of assets is funded with debt and that the company has a higher default risk.
+Therefore, the lower the ratio, the safer the company.
+As with any other ratios, this ratio should be evaluated over a period of time to access whether the company’s financial risk is improving or deteriorating.

 Download the Free Template